IAIA24 Sessions

 Conference Topic: T1.
 The role of impact assessment in a Just Transformation

-This session invites papers concerned with the strategic and project level assessment of impacts in the coastal and marine environment, and in particular, calls for papers concerned with the rising challenges related to transition of marine and coastal economies and adaptation and mitigation to climate change.
+This session discusses the approach and learnings within different countries with regards to the rising challenges related to transition of marine and coastal economies and adaptation and mitigation to climate change.

 Acceptance Status: approve